alexpt2000/4Year_MainProject_MyCareer/README.md

 ### Alexander Souza - G00317835@gmit.ie
+### Supervisor - Damien Costello

 ## The project

 ![Screencast](Screencast/project.png)
-- MyCareer is a system that fully supports the recruitment and selection process of HR, provides an internal system to manage resumes, jobs, and a tool that can be integrated with the current system of the company that will make the company's own website in an online recruiter of candidates.
+> MyCareer is a system that fully supports the recruitment and selection process of HR, provides an internal system to manage resumes, jobs, and a tool that can be integrated with the current system of the company that will make the company's own website in an online recruiter of candidates.

-- MyCareer is an application that, in addition to being scalable, uses the best in development, appearance, security and robustness frameworks.
+> MyCareer is an application that, in addition to being scalable, uses the best in development, appearance, security and robustness frameworks.

-Applicants
+#### Applicants
 - View available jobs.
 - Apply for the selected work through the website.
 - Submit the email to the job alert receipt

-Administrator
+#### Administrator
 - Manage all available jobs.
 - View all applicants.
 - View applicants per job.